Tegan Nox: Professional wrestling style and persona

 Newell has stated her former ring name "Tegan Nox" is a tribute to both her Welsh heritage and being a fan of the Harry Potter franchise.
 This also relates to her nickname: "The Girl with the Shiniest Wizard" – as she uses a step-up knee strike, commonly referred to as a shining wizard, as her finishing move.
 She has dubbed herself NXT's resident "Lady Kane"; a moniker that she gave herself in honor of her favorite WWE Superstar, Kane, as well as adopting his chokeslam finisher.

 Other media

 Newell (as Tegan Nox) is a playable character in WWE 2K22, WWE 2K24, and WWE 2K25.

 Personal life

 Newell is bisexual and has cited Captain Marvel as her inspiration for coming out.
-She is in a relationship with American fellow wrestler Miranda Alize, with whom she performs in a tag team.
+She is in a relationship with American fellow wrestler Miranda Alize, with whom she performs in a tag team named "Violent Romance".